Course Description for M.A. Labor and Policy Studies

 - Women Working in a Global Context - 3 credits

 - Citizen and State: Contemporary American Politics - 3 credits

 - Collective Bargaining in the Public Sector - 3 credits

 - New York State Government and Politics - 3 credits

 Final Project (6 credits completed over two terms)

-The Final Project is the culmination of your program and it reinforces the unique focus of your degree.
-The project may be a thesis, a position paper, a case study, a collection of related papers or a practicum.
+The final project is the culmination of your program and it reinforces the unique focus of your degree.
+The project may be a thesis, position paper, case study, collection of related papers or practicum.
 Completion of the final project requires an oral defense and final approval by the dean of graduate studies.